Dearest Lynmar Advocates,

 Estate Chef David Frakes has shared the following as it relates to your most recent Lynmar wine releases:

-As always, Chef David reminds us that the seasoning or sauces of a dish may be modified to balance to the wine by making adjustments to salt, acid, and other reactive ingredients.
+As always, Chef David reminds us that the seasoning or sauces of a dish may be modified to balance to the wine by adjusting salt, acid, and other reactive ingredients.